NDiiong/SQLAid/README.md

 - For SSMS 20, place the folder with the compiled files into the following directory:<br/>
 `C:\Program Files (x86)\Microsoft SQL Server Management Studio 20\Common7\IDE\Extensions`

+## Frequently Questions

+- If you can't open it, check the following:<br/>
+> **Unblock**: `This file came from another computer and maybe blocked to proect this computer.
+Unblock, apply.
+Not sure if this is a permissions, or attributes issues`

 ## Thank You!

 Thank you for using **SQLAid Tools SSMS Addin**!
 We're here to make your SQL Server work smoother!